 Your Customer Will Walk To Seek Pleasure But He Will Run Your Direction To Avoid Pain!

 Imagine your customer is in a room with six doors of opportunity.
-You can entice him with all the advantages why he should choose your door.
+You can entice him with all the benefits about why he should choose your door.

 As you continue promising unicorns and rainbows he slowly begins walking towards the door you want.
 But, benefits aren’t always enough to get him to turn the handle and walk through.